 Tampa Bay Brain Injury Support Group

 An inclusive group of brain injury survivors and caregivers that meet every month for social events around Tampa Bay.
 Meetings are held every other month at the Dunedin Mease Hospital (behind the gift shop).
 Their goal is to expand knowledge about brain injuries, provide more caregiver resources and have a place for people with brain injuries to feel welcomed.
-Call 727-204-2723 for more information or visit https://www.tampabaybrainsupport.org/.
+For more information call 727-204-2723 or visit https://www.facebook.com/TampaBayBrainInjurySupportGroup/.

 Winter Haven Brain Injury Support Group